TandohAnthonyNwiAckah/alx-system_engineering-devops/0x00-shell_basics/README.md

 -  A script that move files from one directory to the other.

 -  A script to delete file called betty.

-- A script to delete directory
+-  A script to delete directory.

+-  A script that changes the working directory to the previous one.